H8ste/BoatletteSailBoat-Meca/README.md

 # BoatletteSailBoat-Meca
 Repository for the mechanical aspects of the sailboat project created by Medialogy Msc students from Aalborg University.
-Link to the other repositories: [Arduino Repository](https://github.com/H8ste/SailBoatArduinoInterface) & [Pi Repository](https://github.com/H8ste/SailBoatROS) & [Visualisation Repository](https://github.com/H8ste/Boatplatform-visualisation).
+Link to the other repositories: [Arduino Repository](https://github.com/H8ste/SailBoatArduinoInterface) & [ROS Repository](https://github.com/H8ste/SailBoatROS) & [Visualisation Repository](https://github.com/H8ste/Boatplatform-visualisation).

 ## Hardware used in the project